chixes404/AppSquareTask/README.md

 * Trip Management: Owners can create trips with detailed descriptions, prices, and additional services.
 * Wallet System: Customers and Owners can manage wallets for payments and refunds.
 * Booking System: Customers can book trips or boats, select services, and make payments through the platform.
-* Logging: Serilog integration for tracking user actions and system events.
+* Logging: there is no Time to handle it
 * Error Handling: Comprehensive error handling to ensure robustness and user-friendly feedback.